programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 DUPLEX = 1-59,60-118
 PRINT = DUPLEX
 ```
-TTS requires image files for each side of a deck to be in a a standardized format of page of cards that run ten in number across, and seven in number down.
-This standardization is necessary so the program knows how to calculate where the cards are to be parsed into separate images.
+TTS requires image files for each side of a deck to be in a standard format of page of cards that run ten in number across, and seven in number down.
+This standardization is necessary so the program knows how to calculate where the cards should be parsed into separate images.
 (If your deck has more than 70 cards, it will be necessary to parse the deck into as many as necessary under the 70 card limit).

 The script that generates this standard is:
 ```
 RECTANGLE=70,0,0,100%,100%,#000000
 ```

 nanDECK then creates a singular image using its command called DISPLAY that is used after the deck is generated.

 ```
 DISPLAY="Windsor_Timeline_TTS_Face.png"
 ```

 Use the 'Validate' button and the 'Build Deck' button, and nanDECK will have generated the image, "Windsor_Timeline_TTS_Front.png" in your current directory.
-Then repeat the process aftering changing the script's input (the filename for LINK to "Windsor-Timeline_for_Tabletop_Back.xlsx") and then destination filename for the output (by changing DISPLAY to "Windsor_Timeline_TTS_Back.png").
+Then repeat the process after changing the script's input (the filename for LINK to "Windsor-Timeline_for_Tabletop_Back.xlsx") and the destination filename for the output (by changing DISPLAY to "Windsor_Timeline_TTS_Back.png").

 You are now ready for _Tabletop Simulator_.

 ## Uploading Your Cards into Tabletop Simulator

-When you first open _Tabletop_Simulator_, the game asks if you are going to join an existing game or to would you like to 'Create'.
-Choose the Create option.
-Then there will be a screen prompting if you are interested in loading a Classic Game, a Digitally Licensed Game, a game from their Steam Workshop, or if you would like to 'Save and Load' your own local content.
+When you first open _Tabletop_Simulator_, the game asks if you are going to join an existing game or 'Create' a new game.
+Choose 'Create.'
+You will be prompted to load a Classic Game, a Digitally Licensed Game, a game from the Steam Workshop, or to 'Save and Load' your own local content.
 Choose 'Save and Load' and exit out of the screen.

 This should leave you staring at an empty Tabletop.
-From the top menu options, select 'Objects', then 'Components' and then 'Cards.'
+From the top menu options, select 'Objects', then 'Components,' and then 'Cards.'
 From the options presented, select 'Custom Deck.'
-This will add a virtual blank deck on your virtual tabletop and you be given the option to Import your files from nanDECK to create your custom deck (if you don't see this option, right-click on the blank deck).
+This will add a blank deck on your virtual tabletop and you will be given the option to Import your files from nanDECK to create your custom deck (if you don't see this option, right-click on the blank deck).

 From this menu, you will be able to select the image of your deck face from your local drive.
 Make sure to check the box beside the option, 'Unique backs' and select the image of your deck back file from your computer.
 Leave the width option at 10, the height option at 7, but do adjust the slider so that it displays the true number of cards in your deck.
 After these steps are complete, hit the 'Import' button and your deck will be built for your virtual play.

-By uploading your deck into TTS, you will be able to play your version of _Timeline_ with up to nine other invited players in an onine environment.
-Furthermore, if you choose to upload and make your game assets available throught the [_Tabletop Simulator's Steam Workshop_](https://steamcommunity.com/app/286160/workshop/), you can add your deck to the over 11,000 sets of cards available to a community of over 2 million TTS customers to play (Bezerk Games).
+By uploading your deck into TTS, you will be able to play your version of _Timeline_, with up to nine other invited players in an onine environment.
+Furthermore, if you choose to upload and make your game assets available through the [_Tabletop Simulator's Steam Workshop_](https://steamcommunity.com/app/286160/workshop/), you can add your deck to the over 11,000 sets of cards available to a community of over 2 million TTS customers to play (Bezerk Games).

 {% include figure.html filename="or-en-designing-a-timeline-tabletop-simulator-9.png" alt="Visual description of figure image" caption="Figure 9.
 While one of the most delightful features of Tabletop Simulator is the ability to flip the table, the ability to throw cards around is also pretty enjoyable." %}